NaimAyat/UCLA_CS131/Lecture2.md

           * Syntactically and semantically correct.
           * "Time" could be a noun or verb, "flies" is then either a verb or noun, respectively.
           * Ambiguity like this cannot exist in programming languages.
 The compiler cannot have multiple ways to interepret the same statement.
+    * Syntax issues
+      * Simplicity
+      * Familiarity.
+It's what people already know, like the statement `a+b/c`
+      * Readability
+        * Simplicity and readability are sometimes mutually exclusive.
+Ex.
+Reverse Polish Notation.
+      * Writability
+        * Ex.
+APL accepts non-standard keyboard characters to represent useful mathematical functions.
+        * It may be difficult to write concise code that is also readable.
+      * Redundancy